BAE Systems plc – Annual report – 31 December 2021

 - the Group’s performance does not create an asset with an alternative use to the Group and it has an enforceable right to payment for performance completed to date.

 The Group has determined that most of its contracts satisfy the over time criteria, either because the customer simultaneously receives and consumes the benefits provided by the Group’s performance as it performs (typically services or support contracts, for example in the case of ongoing maintenance and support of aircraft and flying capability), or the Group’s performance does not create an asset with an alternative use to the Group and it has an enforceable right to payment for performance completed to date (typically development or production contracts, such as in the production of ships or aircraft to customers’ unique specifications).

 For each performance obligation to be recognised over time, the Group recognises revenue using an input method, based on costs incurred in the period.
 Revenue and attributable margin are calculated by reference to reliable estimates of transaction price and total expected costs, after making suitable allowances for technical and other risks including the impact of COVID-19 and climate change.
 Revenue and associated margin are therefore recognised progressively as costs are incurred, and as risks have been mitigated or retired.
-The Group has determined that this method faithfully depicts the Group’s performance in transferring control of the goods and services to the customer.
+The Group has determined that this method appropriately depicts the Group’s performance in transferring control of the goods and services to the customer.